jks-prv/5370_proc/README.txt

 You could also decide to assign a fixed address to the instrument outside of the range of addresses managed by DHCP.
 Set this address by using the front panel menu interface as described in the READ_MORE.txt file.

-Also possible is using a USB cable to establish a separate "ad-hoc" network connection and then logging in to the BBB over than and displaying the Ethernet IP address.
+Also possible is using a USB cable to establish a separate "ad-hoc" network connection and then logging in to the BBB over that and displaying the Ethernet IP address.
 Also by logging in using a serial port connection.
 See the READ_MORE.txt file for details.

 Now login to the BBB.
 From the command line of another computer on your network try "ssh root@ip_address" (e.g. ssh root@192.168.1.2).
 Just type "return" for the password.
 Also see the READ_MORE.txt file and this link for other login suggestions: http://elinux.org/Beagleboard:Terminal_Shells